TomHarrop/tomharrop.github.io/src/resume.md

 \mybqstart

-I work with large-scale genetic, genomic and transcriptomic datasets.
+I am a geneticist working with large-scale genomic and transcriptomic datasets.
+I generate data using 2^nd^- and 3^rd^-generation sequencing.
 I use `R` and `python` to tidy, analyse and visualise data and communicate results.
-I generate data using 2^nd^- and 3^rd^-generation sequencing.

 \mybqstop